biancabech/biancabech/README.md

-## Olá!
-Eu sou a Bianca Bech
+## Hello!
+I'm Bianca Bech

-- 🔭 Hoje estou no processo de migração de área
+- 🔭 Today I'm in the process of moving to another area
-- 🌱 Estudando C# pelo Entra21 na cidade de Blumenau-SC
+- 🌱 Studying C# through Entra21 and Devs2Blu in the city of Blumenau-SC
-- 😄 Pronouns: ela/dela
+- 📫 How to reach me : biancapaulabech@gmail.com

 <!--
   <a href="https://github.com/biancabech">